Bachelor of Arts (BA) - Honours

 Alumna, Law and Society '17

-Current students can contact the Program Coordinator Miriam Smith or Program Assistant Nicholas Punsammy at email@example.com.
+Current students can contact the Program Coordinator David Szablowksi (through August 31) or Amelie Barras (from September 01) at email@example.com or Program Assistant Nicholas Punsammy at firstname.lastname@example.org.